HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-dropout                                  Yes      Yes      Yes       No       No        No       No     torch.nn.functional embedding                                Yes      Yes      Yes       No       Yes       Yes      Yes    torch.nn.functional embedding_bag                            Yes      Yes      Yes       No       No        No       No     torch.nn.functional embedding_renorm                         Yes      Yes      Yes       No       No        No       No     torch.nn.functional elu                                      Yes      Yes      Yes       No       No        No       No     torch.nn.functional elu\_                                    Yes      Yes      Yes       No       No        No       No     torch.nn.functional gelu                                     Yes      Yes      Yes       No       No        No       No     torch.nn.functional
+dropout                                  Yes      Yes      Yes       No       No        No       No     torch.nn.functional embedding                                Yes      Yes      Yes       No       Yes       Yes      Yes    torch.nn.functional embedding_bag                            Yes      Yes      Yes       No       No        No       No     torch.nn.functional elu                                      Yes      Yes      Yes       No       No        No       No     torch.nn.functional elu\_                                    Yes      Yes      Yes       No       No        No       No     torch.nn.functional gelu                                     Yes      Yes      Yes       No       No        No       No     torch.nn.functional